Enhanced microscale NMR spectroscopy of low-gyromagnetic ratio nuclei via hydrogen transfer: Protocol

 where the term involving the target quantities is $C(\tau) = \prod\limits_{j=2}^{N} \left[ \cos{\left( \frac{J_{1,j}}{2} \tau \right)} \right]$ or $C(\tau) = \prod\limits_{j=2}^{N} \left[ \cos{\left( \frac{J_{1,j}}{2} \tau \right)} \right] \cos{\left( \delta_1 \tau \right)}$, depending on whether the $\pi$-pulses are applied, or not.
 Consequently, the coherence time of the nucleus $I_1$ is $T_2$, or $T_2^*$.
 For simplicity, only the terms from the evolution during \textit{loading} stage \circled{1} that contribute to the emitted NMR signal are retained in Eq.~(\ref{eq:state_tau}).

 The next \textit{transfer} stage \circled{2} encodes $C(\tau)$ in the population of $S_1$ such that

 with the expectation value $\langle S_1^z\rangle$ of the hydrogen nucleus containing $C(\tau)$ as

 At the \textit{detection} stage \circled{3}, a number $M$ of $2\pi$ and $-2\pi$ rotations along the $y$-axis are applied to the hydrogen nucleus, each with a duration $t_{\rm RF}$.
-Due to this rotations, the hydrogen emits an NMR signal, $B_z(t)$, which is given by~\cite{meriles2010imaging}
+Due to this rotations and to the scenario we consider -NV ensemble at a sufficient distance from the sample- the interaction between the sample and the NV ensemble (dipole-dipole) can be can be described by a classical NMR signal emitted from the sample $B_z(t)$~\cite{meriles2010imaging}, with the form

 where $\Omega^\text{H}\propto\gamma_H$ is the RF Rabi frequency, which coincides with the speed of the NMR signal.
 We remark that $B_z(t)$ encodes $C(\tau)$ --thus $\delta_1$ and $J_{1,j}$-- according to Eq.~(\ref{eq:expect}).
 Refer to Appendix \ref{app:readout} for further details. $B_z(t)$ is subsequently measured by the NV ensemble, allowing for the recovery of $\delta_1$ and $J_{1,j}$ (as discussed below).
 Note that the NMR signal frequency, $\Omega^\text{H}$, can be tuned, for instance to tens of kHz~\cite{herb2020broadband, yudilevich2023coherent}, such that it is easily tracked by the NV ensemble at high fields.